Police probe latest short-term rental shooting

 Police investigate shooting at short-term rental

+INDIANAPOLIS (WISH) — This story has been updated with a response from city officials.
+They told News 8 the short-term rental registry is still in its planning stages and has not yet been launched.

-INDIANAPOLIS (WISH) — Neighbors on Monday said they hadn’t had any issues with a short-term rental property before a weekend shooting put a man in the hospital.
+Neighbors on Monday said they hadn’t had any issues with a short-term rental property before a weekend shooting put a man in the hospital.

-Indianapolis Metropolitan Police Department officers said someone shot a man in front of a short-term rental property on Carrollton Ave just after midnight Sunday after a fight.
+Indianapolis Metropolitan Police Department officers said someone shot a man in front of a short-term rental property on Carrollton Avenue just after midnight Sunday after a fight.
 The man was taken to a hospital in critical condition.
 Officer Tommy Thompson says the shooting was still under investigation as of Monday afternoon, and police could not release any additional information.

 The shooting is the latest in the city involving a short-term rental property.
 A man was killed and two more were hurt in a shooting at a short-term rental this past June.
 A 12-year-old boy was shot at a house party in June 2023.